The Ultimate Guide to Dating Your Family Photos

 Google dates of sporting events by the teams playing on the TV in the background.

-Zoom in and look for any hand-written notes, such as the label on a cradle in a hospital nursery.
+Zoom in and look for any hand-written notes, such as the label on a cradle in a hospital nursery or a graduation diploma.

 “ If I had a nickel for every birthday candle I’ve counted!
 Kitchen calendars with just the month and day can help and I have to google to find the year that it could have been. “